lucassel/ikwilnaarhuis/README.rst

 Suppling the -l or --lunch parameter allow you to enter a custom lunch break duration, rannging between 30 and 90 minutes.

+``ikwilnaarhuis -r 17 30``

+Supplying the -r or --reverse parameters allow you to calculate when you should start, given a specified time you want to leave.
+In this example, you would calculate the time you need to start working when you want to leave, assuming a standard lunch break of 60 minutes.

 ``ikwilnaarhuis -v`` or ``ikwilnaarhuis --version``

 Suppling the -v or --version allows you to check your version of the 'ikwilnaarhuis' tool.